s-haensch/illustrator-scripting-part-1/README.md

 Nice, now you know the basics of how to write and execute an Illustrator script and how to investigate information about your document using the console.
 Also notice that we have a global `app` variable available for us at all times.
 It holds all information about the current state of Illustrator with all its open documents and the graphical elements living within them.

 #### Step-by-step script reference
-There's an accompanying git repository that has all the ready-to-use scripts we will create here.
+There's an accompanying git repository, that has all the ready-to-use scripts we will create here.
 You can cross-check each individual step with your own script.
 In the terminal, browse to your project folder and type  `git clone https://github.com/s-haensch/illustrator-scripting-beginner.git`.

 The steps will be indicated like so:
 _script reference:_ `git checkout [name-of-step]`